jwarning/react-svg-graph/README.md

 - topPadding: amount of padding on the top of the graph in px
 - rightPadding: amount of padding on the right of the graph in px
 - bottomPadding: amount of padding on the bottom of the graph in px
+- animationRenderInterval: time between re-renders of the graphs during a transition
+- graphClass: the class to set on the svg bars or line of the graph
+- fill: colour for the fill on the bars or the line of the graph

 The data points should be structured in an array as follows:
 ```